-Local solutions of a gravity theory with a scalar field minimally coupled to gravity with arbitrary potentials and negative kinetic energy were investigated in \cite{Bronnikov:2005gm}.
-It was found that regular configurations were formed by the phantom scalar field in flat, de Sitter and AdS asymptotic spacetimes, avoiding the BH central singularity.
+Local solutions of a gravity theory with a minimally coupled scalar field with arbitrary potentials and negative kinetic energy were investigated in \cite{Bronnikov:2005gm}.
+It was found that regular configurations were formed by the phantom scalar field in flat, de Sitter, and AdS asymptotic spacetimes, avoiding the BH central singularity.
 Their main motivation was to find regular BH solutions with an expanding, asymptotically de Sitter Kantowski-Sachs cosmology beyond the event horizon.
-In the literature there are other solutions, alternative to known ones, with a regular center~\cite{dym92,ned01,bdd03}.
+In the literature there are other solutions, alternative to known ones, with a regular center~\cite{dym92,ned01,bdd03, Barrientos:2025rjn}.

-Motivated by the above discussion in \cite{Karakasis:2023hni} a gravity theory in the presence of a self-interacting phantom scalar field minimally coupled to gravity was studied.
+Motivated by the above discussion in \cite{Karakasis:2023hni} of a gravity theory in the presence of a minimally coupled self-interacting phantom scalar field was studied.
 They looked for local solutions without gravitational singularities, which are points or regions of spacetime where a gravitational theory ceases to hold.
 Singularities are a common feature of BH physics.
 In most cases, the singularities are located at the center of the coordinate system, where curvature invariants possess a divergence and the spacetime is geodesically incomplete.
 However, Penrose showed that any singularity has to be covered by an event horizon (cosmic censorship hypothesis) and, as a result, all pathologies occurring at the singular region do not affect observers and physics outside of the horizon.

 In \cite{Karakasis:2023hni}, in particular, a phantom scalar field with a scalar charge $A$ in a high-dimensional gravity theory was considered.
 If the scalar charge is zero, then the gravitational singularity is covered by a horizon, and then we have a normal BH with a constant scalar field.
 However, if $A$ is not zero, then the scalar charge of the phantom scalar field deforms the geometry in such a way that the gravitational singularity is absent and a compact object is generated with a horizon, which is a regular BH.
 A specific form of the metric function was used to derive the form of the self-interaction scalar potential by appropriately solving the system of the Lagrange equations of motion of the gravitational field theory.
 It was found that the charge of the scalar field is connected to the mass of the BH dressing in this way the BH with secondary hair \footnote{We refer the reader to \cite{primary} for some examples of black hole solutions with a primary scalar hair.}.
 This results in the independence of the resulting scalar potentials on the compact object's mass, which in turn imposes restriction on the mass, and leads to its dependence on the scalar charge, thus rendering the hair secondary.
 It was also found that this is possible only for the dimensionalities $D=3,4$ where the scalar potential depends only on the ratio of the scalar charge over the mass.